nbnitin/ApolloGraphqlDemo/README.md

 4. Unzip this file and using terminal go to this folder and run make build-cli

 5. This will compile the Codegen CLI which you will find at .build/release/apollo-ios-cli.
-You can run the CLI from this directory, move it to another location, or add it to your shell $path or your project
+You can run the CLI from this directory, move it to another location, or add it to your shell $path or your project or you can copy executable file into your directory

 6. Create codegen configuration file
 ./apollo-ios-cli init --schema-name StarWarsAPI --module-type swiftPackageManager